Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 <details>
     <summary> A note about decolonizing design </summary>
     There’s been a lot of discussion of and work towards decolonizing design, and I can speak to some of the projects I’m familiar with.
 But I also feel strongly that the visual systems codified by Bauhaus and Swiss design are basically summaries of very ancient systems of visual cognition that don’t belong to Europe, they just had the power/structure to formalize and disseminate it.
-(Ex: the golden ratio concept (often associated with Swiss grid design) is at least as old as ancient greece and there’s evidence of stronger ties to ancient African civilizations.)
+(Ex: the golden ratio concept (often associated with Swiss grid design) is at least as old as ancient Greece and there’s evidence of stronger ties to ancient African civilizations.)
 Not to mention the impact of millenia of trade and travel and centuries of colonization that had incalculable influence on European thought.
 </details>

 ## Destination & Audience